daquino/scala_examples/markdown/DataStructures.md

 # Data Structures

-### Vectors can be used as immutabled indexed sequences
+### Vectors can be used as immutable indexed sequences
 ```scala
 val lunchOptions = Vector("Chipotle", "Five Points Pizza", "Hattie B's", "The Pharmacy Burger Parlor and Beer Garden")